-The forty-two acres of Woodcraft Park Farm, near the picturesque village of Lurgashall in West Sussex, offer tremendous scope for both small and larger group camps.
-Lurgashall is situated in the South Downs National Park, surrounded by miles of beautiful countryside to enjoy.
+The 42-acre site near the picturesque village of Lurgashall in West Sussex offers tremendous scope for both small and large group camps.
+(Max.
+100 on site at any time).
+It is situated in the South Downs National Park surrounded by miles of beautiful countryside to enjoy.

 How to make a booking

 We have a bookings manager, Linda Osborn, who has over 30 years experience of the site and deals with all initial enquiries.
 You can contact her at [email protected] to check availability.
 Linda is the first person to speak to if you want t find out about site availability and any other queries.

 We have designated most of the summer and school holidays to Woodcraft groups but we also have the possibility of hosting smaller “family camps” for some weekends where you can bring your family and friends (there are some other criteria like there always must be one Woodcraft Folk member present).